-(a) Basis of preparation
+a) Basis of preparation

-The consolidated financial statements of the Group and the statement of financial position and statement of changes in equity of the Company, are presented in Chinese Renminbi ("RMB") (rounded to the nearest thousand (RMB'000) except when otherwise indicated).
+The financial statements are presented in Chinese Renminbi ("RMB"), which is the Company functional currency and all financial information presented in RMB have been rounded to the nearest thousand (RMB'000), unless otherwise stated.
 The financial statements have been prepared in accordance with the provisions of the Companies Act and Singapore Financial Reporting Standards (International) ("SFRS(I)").
 The financial statements have been prepared under the historical cost convention except as disclosed in the accounting policies below.